bdkosher/goodtimes/README.md

 ![goodtimes logo](https://raw.githubusercontent.com/bdkosher/goodtimes/master/logo.gif)

-Groovy provides useful extension methods for working with [`java.util.Date`](http://docs.groovy-lang.org/latest/html/groovy-jdk/java/util/Date.html) and [`java.util.Calendar`](http://docs.groovy-lang.org/latest/html/groovy-jdk/java/util/Calendar.html) but as of yet does not include extension methods for the newer Java 8 Date/Time API classes.
+Groovy provides useful extension methods for working with [`java.util.Date`](http://docs.groovy-lang.org/latest/html/groovy-jdk/java/util/Date.html) and [`java.util.Calendar`](http://docs.groovy-lang.org/latest/html/groovy-jdk/java/util/Calendar.html) but as of yet does not include comparable extension methods for the newer Java 8 Date/Time API classes.

-Goodtimes primarily provides extension methods for the classes in the `java.time` package, as well as extra methods on `java.util.Date` and `java.time.Calendar` for converting to `java.time` types, such as `Date` into a `LocalDate` or `Calendar` into `LocalDateTime`.
+Goodtimes primarily provides extension methods for the classes in the `java.time` package, as well as some extra methods on `java.util.Date` and `java.time.Calendar` for converting to their `java.time` equivalents.

 ## Prerequisites